joshuacox/mkRedmine/README.md

 ```

 Notice that `make grab` creates a directory `datadir` that you should move wherever you like in your filesystem
-, but if you do update the three `*DATADIR` files in this directory before you `make run`
+, but, if you do, update the three `*DATADIR` files in this directory before you `make run`

 ```
 grep datadir *DATADIR